Weaver speciesChoose different species from drop-down list and press 'Go' button. See Full species list.

 Smith formally described the Eastern Golden Weaver in 1839, but he refers to an earlier description by him, i.e. 'Ploceus subaureus Smith.
 Proceedings of South African Institution, April, 1832'.
 This reference has not been traced (Oschadleus 2007) but shows that he had collected at least one specimen of this species by 1832.

 The first illustration of a Eastern Golden Weaver is a colour painting by George Henry Ford who painted for Smith.
 The next illustration is by Reichenbach (1863).

 Scientific citationPloceus subaureus Smith 1839; Illustr.
 Zool.
 South Africa, Aves, pl.
 30 (and text); Algoa Bay, eastern Cape.

 Meaning of namessubaureus - Latin: sub-, underneath; aureus, golden.

 First English nameThe yellow-golden Jaunisserin (Reichenbach 1863).

-Alternate names(Red-eyed) Yellow Weaver, African Golden Weaver, Algoa-Bay Weaverbird, Bohndorff's Golden Weaver, Canary-coloured Weaver Bird, Golden Weaver, Mnana Golden Weaver, Olive-headed Golden Weaver, Smith's Golden Weaver, The brimstone coloured Jaunisserin, The yellow-golden Oriolin, Yellow Weaver
+Alternate names(Red-eyed) Yellow Weaver, African Golden Weaver, Algoa-Bay Weaverbird, Bohndorff's Golden Weaver (for holoxanthus), Canary-coloured Weaver Bird, Golden Weaver, Mnana Golden Weaver, Olive-headed Golden Weaver, Smith's Golden Weaver, The brimstone coloured Jaunisserin, The yellow-golden Oriolin, Yellow Weaver